- 7 Ways To Fatten Up A Dog On Raw Diet

 Dogs need some fruit and vegetables because of their nutritional benefits.

-In as much as they are adding weight, they need all the nutrients they can get to look healthy.
-Vegetables and fruits can provide supplemental nutrients essential for weight gains such as protein, fats, fiber, and carbohydrates.
+As much as the dogs are trying to add weight, they need all the nutrients that make them look healthy.
+Vegetables and fruits can provide supplemental nutrients, such as protein, fats, fiber, and carbohydrates, for dog weight gain.

-Also, fruits and vegetables come in handy as a treat for dogs, especially the picky eaters.
+Also, fruits and vegetables are a treat for dogs, which are incredibly picky eaters.
 Some fruits to include are:

-Add the fruits and vegetables as toppings over dog food to increase their nutritional levels.
+Add fruits and vegetables as toppings over dog food to increase their nutritional levels.